Lil Nas X Wins Halloween 2020 With Nicki Minaj Costume, Calls Himself ‘Nas Maraj’

 Lil Nas X has just unveiled his Halloween costume.
 This year, he decided to pay homage to his favorite rapper, Nicki Minaj.

 On Friday night, the “Old Town Road” star shared the new look with his 6.1 million Instagram followers.
-In the pictures, he can be seen wearing a hot pink and white jumpsuit, paired with a platinum blonde and pink wig, lime green pumps, and full make-up.
+In the pictures, he was wearing a hot pink jumpsuit with white detailing, paired with a platinum blond-and-pink wig, lime green pumps, and full makeup.

-The outfit is completed by a pair of fake boobs and hips.
-As fans will have noticed, the look is inspired by the outfit worn in the 2011 “Super Bass” music video.
-In one picture, Lil Nas X is seen riding a motorcycle made of ice, just like Minaj did in the clip.
+The outfit was completed by a pair of fake boobs and hips.
+As fans may have noticed, the look was inspired by the outfit worn in Minaj’s 2011 “Super Bass” music video.
+In one picture, Lil Nas X was riding a motorcycle made of ice, just like Minaj did in the clip.

-For the occasion, he also shared his new “NAS MARAJ” alias — a reference to the rapper’s legal last name, Maraj.
+For the occasion, he also shared his new “NAS MARAJ” alias, a reference to the rapper’s legal last name, Maraj.

-Celebrities and fans alike didn’t take long to react to the jaw-dropping look on social media.
-In less than 20 hours, the Instagram post garnered almost 825,000 likes and over 20,000 comments.
+It didn’t take long for both celebrities and fans to react to the jaw-dropping look on social media.
+In less than 20 hours, the Instagram post has garnered almost 825,000 likes and over 20,000 comments.

 “OMGGG IM SCREAMING!!!!!!! yesss,” the Clermont Twins wrote in the comments section.